ben-pr-p/assemble-online/ROADMAP.md

 * Collage and absorption for offscreen people on overlap
   * Two people can only merge if they are a certain distance from each other
   * Two people can only merge if they are a certain distance from each other

+# Hypothesis vs. same thing just conference calling vs. physical interaction
+* More people will be familiar with each other at end
+* Diversity of proposed solutions will be greater
+* More people will listen

+# Timeline
+* Prior work - solutions and prior research as justification for different decisions
+* Construct an experiment
+* May 1st need lots of data
+* May 15th writeup due
+* May 22nd presentation due